 I want to be clear that vulnerability is not just something that men like in women.
 We just like it expressed in different ways to each other.

 Loyalty can’t be faked.

-If you are the loyal type of person, then it’s possible to pick whether or not someone also has that value in the first few times you meet them.
+If you are the loyal type of person, then it’s possible to pick whether or not someone also shares that value in the first few times you meet them.

 Or disappear altogether?

-Loyal people know themselves; you can’t be loyal if you are all over the place and disconnected from the core of who you are; you can’t be loyal when you block these things out.
+Loyal people know themselves; you can’t be loyal if you are all over the place and disconnected from the core of who you are.

-The friend who suddenly has another “better” option crop up, and you had already made plans with them.
+The friend who suddenly has another “better” option crop up, but you had already made plans with them.

 The man who valued the instant gratification of a woman who offered him sex or validation, over staying present and working on it with you.

 The friend who is lazy and scared; so can’t come to see you when you had previously made plans to meet them.

 A person who is loyal will often give it selflessly, simply because that is what they value.
 It’s a practised state; something that requires faith – and depth.